208-code-titans/project-discussions/README.md

 # Team Rules
-Find below the necessary rules and information pertaining to the team
+Find below the necessary rules and information pertaining to the team.

 ## Methods of Communication
 - Whatsapp